4 Common Small Business Fraud Schemes and How to Protect Your Company

 - We also have ACH Positive Pay, which helps you manage ACH debits and credits posting to your account via filters and blocks.
 This fraud prevention tool allows you to determine which electronic payments have been previously authorized by you to clear and which items you have not listed for further review.

-If you suspect you’ve become a victim of fraud, call Needham Bank at 1-800-264-5578 as soon as possible.
+If you suspect you’ve become a victim of fraud, call 1-781-444-2100 or your local branch as soon as possible.
 For more helpful articles on fraud prevention, please visit our Knowledge Center.